-1Similar exemptions from LAFCO proceedings involving park and open space district formations had been approved by the Legislature for Marin, Sacramento, San Diego, Solano and Sonoma Counties.
+1Similar exemptions from LAFCO proceedings involving park and open space district formations had been approved by the Legislature for Marin, Sacramento, San Diego, and Sonoma Counties.
+Similar State Legislation is currently being adopted by the Commission in 2010.
+Although eligible to expand into other counties, there have been no changes to NCRPOSD's jurisdictional boundary since formation2.